Tsinghua-MARS-Lab/StateTransformer/README.md

 The simulation data should be the raw data from nuplan ended with ```.db```.

 ## To run closed-loop simulation:

+The checkpoints have been updoaded on huggingface, and you can resort to: [STR2](https://huggingface.co/JohnZhan/StateTransformer2)

+After downloading, the path to the downloaded model should be given to the model path below.

 ```sh
 python run_simulation.py \